hoz-efa/hoz-efa.github.io/README.md

 │   ├── Hozefa Patel - Resume.pdf
 ```

-- **index.html**: The main HTML file containing the structure of the webpage, including the sidebar, navigation, and main content area.
+- **index.html**: The main HTML file containing the webpage's structure, including the sidebar, navigation, and main content area.
 - **style.css**: Contains all the styles for the website, including responsive design, theming, and animations.
 - **script.js**: Handles dynamic content loading, theme toggling, modal functionality, form submission, and other interactive features.
 - **assets/**: Contains images for the profile picture, projects, certifications, and other media, as well as the resume PDF.